School of Nursing

 Adult Gerontology Nurse Practitioner Role Specialty

-With national shortages of nurses and physicians coinciding with the “silver tsunami” of aging baby boomers who have more complex healthcare needs, adult gerontology nurse practitioners (AGNPs) are in high demand.
-AGNPs manage the care of patients from young adulthood to old age.
+Adult Gerontology Nurse Practitioners (AGNPs) manage the care of patients from young adulthood to old age.
 Top practice settings for AGNPs include hospital outpatient clinics, hospital inpatient units, and private group practices.
+(The AGNP role specialty is not currently enrolling students.)

 - Online coursework + one required on-campus clinical intensive